Aditi-SA/GifTastic/README.md

 # GifTastic

 * This application communicates with the API Giphy.
+* This application uses Javascript, JQuery and AJAX.

 The applicateion is pre-loaded with some default topics.
 It also comes with an option to serach for new topics per user's desire.
 Once the new topic is typed in the tab and submitted, a corresponding button is generated for it.